angela-d/gitenc/README.md

 ## Worth Mentioning
 - If you use Gitenc to delete/re-add previously committed sensitive files, that data is still in the repo (even after deletion) for hackers to find during future breaches.
 For good measure, either erase the commit history or start a fresh repository (or simply change the passwords/sensitive data!).

+- Gitenc will only encrypt a triggered file if it's mtime (modified time) is within the last 24 hours.
+If you have an older file that isn't already listed in .gitignore you'd like Gitenc to handle, change the mtime: `touch filename.conf`
 ***
 ### Remove the sensitive files from being tracked (previously tracked only - on a live server) -- optional
 If you're running Gitenc on a new repo (no history), mirrors or backups only (or have changed any previously committed sensitive data), you won't need to mess with any of this.